WorldCereal/worldcereal-classification/README.md

 - **Scalable**: Generate maps at a wide range of spatial scales.
 - **Cloud-based Processing**: Leverages openEO to run classifications in the cloud.
-- **Customizable**: Users can pick any region or temporal range and apply either default models or train their own and produce custom maps.
+- **Customizable**: Users can pick any region or temporal range and apply either default models or train their own and produce custom maps, interacting with publicly available training data.
 - **Easy to Use**: Integrates into Jupyter notebooks and other Python environments.

 ## Quick Start